Resources for Crisis and Rapid Change During The Pandemic

 Established in 1895 as a sheep ranch, the land has a rich and deeply personal history.
 For 40 years, Nicky and Bob Riehl owned it as 4R Ranch where they raised their family and many generations of animals.
 Nicky was a dear friend and sheep herding mentor to Beth, Circle Up's Head Cowgirl.
 Nicky and Bob passed away and the ranch found its way to Beth through a series of seemingly impossible circumstances.

-Beth, Eric, and Emma made it their home in 2013 and have been developing the property into a place for humans to feel awake, alive, and inspired.
+Beth and her family made Take A Chance Ranch their home in 2013 and have been developing the property into a place for humans to feel awake, alive, and inspired.

 New at the ranch...